singlequote/laravel-filemanager/README.md

 You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: ACF Bentveld, Ecu 2 8305 BA, Emmeloord, Netherlands.
+Our address is: Quotec, Traktieweg 8c 8304 BA, Emmeloord, Netherlands.

 ## Credits